gammar93/aws-final-project/FinalProject.md

 IPv4 CIDR block   :10.0.12.0/24

-# enable Auto-Assign Public IPv4 Address for public subnets
+- `IMPORTANT`: enable Auto-Assign Public IPv4 Address for public subnets

 - Go to the Subnets from left hand menu